Palibrix/Bavovniatko/README.md

 </summary>

 ## `Anonymous`
-1. As an `Anonymous`, I can view all public Parts, that is I can search across the site or get data via open API
+1. As an `Anonymous`, I can view all official Parts, that is I can search across the site or get data via open API
-2. As an `Anonymous`, I can view any detailed information of any Part, that is I can either send a request via API or open information about Part on website
+2. As an `Anonymous`, I can view any detailed information of any official Part, that is I can either send a request via API or open information about Part on website
+3. As an `Anonymous`, I can search and filter official Parts
-3. As an `Anonymous`, I can view any public drone, that is I can view only drones, that are made of official, public Parts
+4. As an `Anonymous`, I can view any official drone, that is I can view only drones, that are made of official Parts and were selected by administrators

 ----
 ## `User`